Visceral larva migransParasite infection - visceral larva migrans; VLM; Toxocariasis; Ocular larva migrans; Larva migrans visceralis

 When to Contact a Medical Professional

-Contact your health care provider if you develop any of the following symptoms:
+Contact your provider if you develop any of these symptoms:

 - Difficulty breathing

 A full medical exam is needed to rule out VLM.
 Many conditions cause similar symptoms.

 Prevention includes deworming dogs and cats and preventing them from defecating in public areas.
 Children should be kept away from areas where dogs and cats may defecate.

 It is very important to wash your hands thoroughly after touching soil or after touching cats or dogs.
 Teach your children to wash their hands thoroughly after being outdoors or after touching cats or dogs.